SplitTime/OpenSplitTime/README.md

 5. You can also locally import a sample race by downloading [Hardrock CCW Splits](https://github.com/SplitTime/OpenSplitTime/raw/master/hardrock-ccw-splits.csv) and [Hardrock 2015 Efforts](https://github.com/SplitTime/OpenSplitTime/raw/master/hardrock-2015-efforts.csv)

 *Test Users*

+After you setup/seed your database, you should have two test users:
 ```
 | Role  | Email              | Password |
 | ----- | ------------------ | -------- |